arduino/docs-content/content/arduino-cloud/10.education/00.arduino-cloud-for-education/content.md

 - **Sketch** - A **lite version of the Web Editor** which is actually a preview of a sketch saved on the Web Editor.
 - **Metadata** - such as tags, timezone and Thing ID.

-Read more about it [here](https://docs.arduino.cc/arduino-cloud/cloud-interface/things).
+Read more about Things [here](https://docs.arduino.cc/arduino-cloud/cloud-interface/things).

 ### Dashboards